dylan-chong/towers-of-hanoi/report-README.txt

 IMPORTANT NOTES:

-- Unzip the passworded a2 zip with the password '123' (without quotes)
-  - This is needed because the submission system corrupts my jar.
-The password prevents this from happening.
-  - You can run the program inside the zip with `java -jar submit/a3.jar`
+- Run the a3.jar file to run the program

-- I used the dependency injection framework called Google Guice
-- The java code can be found inside the full-project zip
+- The full java code can be found inside the full-project zip
-    - The renderer java is under src/renderer/java
+    - The renderer java is under src/main/java/
-    - The test java is under src/test/java
+    - The test java is under src/test/java/